-Living and learning in a different environment places additional demands on your mind and body.
+Living and learning in a different country and environment places additional demands on your mind and body.
 The emotional effects of adjusting to a new environment and culture can sometimes lead to confusion, anxiety, and discouragement.
 As a result, you may experience mood shifts that can be stressful.
-Be sure to take proper care of yourself with the same rest, relaxation, and activities that typically work for you at home, such as reading or exercising, to help you best adjust to your new surroundings abroad.
+Be sure to take proper care of yourself with the same rest, relaxation, and activities that typically work for you at home, such as reading or exercising and keeping to a regular sleep schedule, to help you best adjust to your new surroundings abroad.

-Schedule medical appointments with your doctor well in advance to ensure that you are in good health before you leave and to complete all necessary immunizations.
-Request copies of important records and prescriptions for medications to go with you.
+- Schedule medical appointments with your doctor well in advance to ensure that you are in good health before you leave and to complete all necessary immunizations.
+Request copies of important records and prescriptions for medications to take with you.

-If you expect to need medical care while abroad, take a letter from your primary physician at home, providing details of your medical conditions, care, and specific needs.
-You will need a physician’s prescription for medication and medical supplies to pass through customs.
-It is also important to keep medications in their original containers.
+- If you expect you will need medical care while abroad, take a letter from your primary physician at home, providing details of your medical conditions, care, and specific needs.
+GEO can also assist with arranging treatment while abroad.

-If you have questions about required or recommended immunizations, vaccinations, or preventative care for your host country, please visit www.cdc.gov/travel/travel.htm.
+If you have questions about required or recommended immunizations, vaccinations, or preventative care for your host country, the Center for Disease Control website can provide the needed information.

 World Health Organization International Travel and Health